 If the feature "TimeSensitiveNetworking" or "TimeSensitiveCommunication" is supported and the TSN AF or TSCTSF received the notification of new TSC user plan node information over the "{notifUri}/new-bridge" request URI, the TSN AF or TSCTSF shall trigger the Npcf_PolicyAuthorization_Create service operation as described in subclause 5.2.2.2.2.1, to request the creation of a new Individual Application Session Context resource specific to the PDU session identified by, for Ethernet type of PDU sessions, the received MAC address of the DS-TT port and for IP type of PDU sessions, the received UE IP address.

 NOTE: For the time synchronization service, the AF subscription to UE availability for time-synchronization service can occur after the PDU Session establishment has been completed in 5GS.
 Similarly, for the AF session with required QoS, the indication of the required QoS and TSC Assistance Container information can occur after the completion of the PDU session establishment.
-In such cases, the PCF sends the notification to the TSCTSF about the detection of a TSC user plane node information during PDU session establishment, but the TSCTSF doesn’t have the time synchronization or required QoS available for the PDU session.
+In such cases, the PCF sends the notification to the TSCTSF about the detection of a TSC user plane node information after PDU session establishment, but the TSCTSF doesn’t have the time synchronization or required QoS available for the PDU session.
 In this case, the TSCTSF defers the invocation of the Npcf_PolicyAuthorization_Create service operation till the reception of the subscription to UE availability for time synchronization or the AF session with required QoS occurs.

 6a.
 If the AF receives an event notification, the AF replies with a Diameter RAA and may provide within it updated service information.
 If the AF receives an indication that all service data flows for an AF session are deleted, the AF replies with a Diameter ASA.